WAVE Web Accessibility Tool Tutorial: How to Use WAVE Chrome and Firefox Extension

-This article is a continuation to the first one in this series, check it here – Web accessibility testing – part 1.
-In the previous one, we looked at a few fundamental concepts of what accessibility is and how can it be evaluated using accessibility testing tools.
+In that tutorial, we looked at a few fundamental concepts of what accessibility is and how can it be evaluated using accessibility testing tools.

-In this tutorial, we will see a couple more accessibility tools, techniques, and details.
+In this tutorial, we will see a couple more accessibility tools like WAVE Toolbar, JAWS Accessibility tool, techniques, and details.

 What You Will Learn:

 WAVE tool is a web accessibility evaluation tool – a toolbar for Firefox browser.

 It is important to note that, WAVE cannot tell you if your web content is accessible; only a human can determine true accessibility.
 But, WAVE can help you evaluate the accessibility of your web content.

 All evaluation happens directly within the browser and no information is sent to WAVE servers.
 This ensures 100% private and secure accessibility reporting.

 For downloading WAVE web accessibility toolbar go to http://wave.webaim.org/toolbar/ and download it in Firefox browser.
 Make sure you will open downloading URL in Firefox browser because WAVE toolbar only supports Firefox.

 Following are the features we can use while working on the Firefox browser: